mrdavemorgan/lepgallery/readme.txt

 UnGallery imports directories of pictures as a browsable WordPress gallery.

-Its main value is no management at the gallery layer.
+Its main value is no management at the WordPress layer.
 You can just point UnGallery at a directory hierarchy of photos, even thousands of them, and they are immediately displayed and browsable in your blog.
 Any edits you make to the pictures or the organization of your directories are automatically current, on the next browser refresh.

 If you've ever had to reorganize where your photos are stored, remove a few or edit the red-eye of a dozen, you know how inconvenient it is to return to the gallery management UI to update everything.
-With UnGallery, all add/remove/edit changes you make to your pictures are automatically rolled into the gallery view, in WordPress.
+With UnGallery, all add/remove/edit changes you make to your pictures are automatically current in the WordPress UnGallery view.

 This plugin is still young, so there will be things to fix.
 Feel free to use it, extend it or contact me with questions.
 Much of the script is taken from other published sources and noted inline.